-Chief Creative Officer and Director Since 1990 Current Board Committees None
+Chief Creative Officer and Director

+None

-Mr. Paul Marciano brings to the Board a vast amount of knowledge and experience accumulated over the life of the Guess brand.
-Mr. Paul Marciano's leadership as Chief Creative Officer provides a direct and valuable link between management and the Board, and his creative and strategic vision for the brand help to guide the Board's overall approach.
+Mr. Marciano brings to the Board a vast amount of knowledge and experience accumulated over the life of the Guess brand.
+Mr. Marciano's leadership as Chief Creative Officer provides a direct and valuable link between management and the Board, and his creative and strategic vision for the brand helps to guide the Board's overall approach.

-Mr. Paul Marciano joined the Company two months after its inception in 1981.
-Since that time, he has served in a number of senior executive positions with the Company, including his current role as Chief Creative Officer, a position he has held since August 2015.
+Mr. Marciano joined the Company two months after its inception in 1981.
+Since that time, he has served in a number of senior executive positions with the Company, including in his current role as Chief Creative Officer, a position he has held since August 2015.
 From August 2015 until June 2018, he also served as Executive Chairman of the Board.
-From 2007 until August 2015, Mr. Paul Marciano served as Chief Executive Officer and Vice Chairman of the Board, and between 1999 and 2007, he served as Co-Chairman of the Board and Co-Chief Executive Officer.
+From 2007 until August 2015, Mr. Marciano served as Chief Executive Officer and Vice Chairman of the Board, and between 1999 and 2007, he served as Co-Chairman of the Board and Co-Chief Executive Officer.